aymericbeaumet/metalsmith-redirect/readme.md

 Notes:

-- Due to restrictions due to the client-side implementation, the **source** must either be an HTML file, or a folder (in which case `'/index.html'` will be appended)
+- Due to restrictions in the client-side implementation, the **source** must either be an HTML file, or a folder (in which case `'/index.html'` will be appended)
 - The **destination** can be any kind of path
 - A relative path in the **source** will be resolved based on the site root `'/'`
 - A relative path in the **destination** will be resolved based on the **source** directory
+- It is best to place this plugin in the latest position, so that the paths it is dealing with have already been altered by the other plugins

 ### metalsmithRedirect(options)